 Even nights can be fairly warm on the Hawaiian Islands, so no need to pack ultra-warm pajamas.
 But it’s always nice to put on something soft, clean and comfortable after your post-activity evening shower.

 You can’t visit Hawaii without a good pair of shades!
 The sun is just too bright and can even cause long-term damage to your eyes.
-Make sure to pick up a pair that offers UV protection.
+Make sure a pair that offers UV protection is on your list of things to take to Hawaii.

 Pro tip: choose polarized lenses to make those all those amazing rainbows look even more vivid!

 A hat will definitely come in handy in Hawaii!
+It’s one of the most important things to bring to Hawaii to prevent sunburns.
 What style of hat to choose is a personal preference.
 For practicality of packing you can’t beat a trucker hat, but of course a straw sunhat is oh-so-chic.
 Just try to find one that packs well so you don’t have it loose and lose it in transit (ask me how I know).

 Want to get more helpful travel tips like this?
 Sign up for our email list!

-What to take to Hawaii – beyond the clothes
+What to bring to Hawaii – beyond the clothes

 Now that you’re fully clothed for your vacation, there are a few other things to pack for Hawaii to ensure an awesome trip.